Joc Pederson Player Props: Giants vs. Rays

 Joc Pederson At The Plate

-- Pederson is hitting .228 with eight doubles, two triples, 11 home runs and 39 walks.
+- Pederson has eight doubles, two triples, 11 home runs and 39 walks while batting .229.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.